veillette/physics-book/contents/ch7WorkEnergyAndPowerInHumans.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-The swimmer shown in [Figure](#fig6) exerts an average horizontal backward force of 80.0 N with his arm during each 1.80 m long stroke.
+The swimmer shown in [Figure 6](#fig6) exerts an average horizontal backward force of 80.0 N with his arm during each 1.80 m long stroke.
 (a) What is his work output in each stroke?
 (b) Calculate the power output of his arms if he does 120 strokes per minute.